 You won’t get the time you need on “snapshot excursions”.
-Their agenda is more focused on covering large distances and checklists, rather than giving you the time to work a scene.
+Their agenda typically covers large distances and checklists, rather than giving you time to work a scene.
 They’ll keep moving on to the next shot regardless of golden light, great animal interactions or photo opps.

 How can we do that?

 • Low overhead / family business.
-You’re not paying for large, corporate structures, expensive TV ads, marketing departments, inflated salaries, etc. It’s just us — a family company with 40 years of Alaska experience, integrity and community relationships giving you a fantastic, unforgettable tour so you can get the photos of your life!
+You’re not paying for large, corporate structures, expensive TV ads, marketing departments, inflated salaries, etc. It’s just us — a family company with 40 years of Alaska experience, integrity and community relationships giving you a fantastic, unforgettable tour!

 • Bulk discounts from trusted operators we’ve known for years.
 You can’t get these as a tourist.
 Alaska Photo Adventures has built up trusted connections for many years.

 • No repeated commutes back and forth to Anchorage, giving you more time at the premium wildlife spots to shoot bears with fish, big mammals, aerials, puffins, fjords, etc.

 3) Why pay for a guide when I know what I want and how to photograph?